Call Now For a Free Consultation 509-582-7274

-Our car accident attorneys and auto accident lawyers have years of experience representing car accident clients and obtaining impressive results on their behalf.
+The car accident attorneys and auto accident lawyers at Parke Gordon Law Firm have years of experience representing car accident clients and obtaining impressive results on their behalf.
 Hiring the car accident lawyers in Kennewick, WA at Parke Gordon Law Firm will save you time and energy while also getting you the compensation you deserve.
+Call (509) 582-7274 now to speak with an experienced, trusted, and knowledgeable personal injury attorney about your case during a free consultation.

 If the police officer wrongly finds you at fault, our car accident lawyer in Kennewick, WA can still help.
 We’ve helped numerous clients fight tickets and obtain settlements when an investigating officer makes a mistake as to who was at fault for causing a car accident.